chauff/cse1500-web-transcripts/_lectures/http.md

 ### Authentication by fat URLs

 That brings us to fat URLs.
-The options we have covered so far are not good choices for authentication today, fat URLs on the other hand are in use to this day.
+The options we have covered so far are not good choices for authentication, fat URLs on the other hand are in use to this day.

 The principle of fat URLs is simple: users are tracked through the generation of **unique URLs for each user**.
 If a user visits a web site for the first time, the server recognizes the URL as not containing a *fat element* and assumes the user has not visited the site before.
 It generates a unique ID for the user.
 The server then redirects the user to that fat URL.
 Crucially, in the last step, the server **on the fly rewrites the HTML** for every single user, adding the user's ID to each and every hyperlink.
 A rewritten HTML link may look like this: `<a href="/browse/002-1145265-8016838">Gifts</a>` (note the random numbers string at the end).